Randy Savage: Team Madness (1999–2000)

 Savage returned in April 1999, debuting a new look and theme music, sporting a slicked-back ponytail, earrings, and a new villainous attitude (though still embracing the fans), as well as introducing his new valet, Gorgeous George.
-His first action was as the guest referee in the main event at Spring Stampede, which was won by Diamond Dallas Page.
-For a short time afterward, Savage interfered in DDP's matches to make sure that Page kept the WCW World Heavyweight Championship, but when Kevin Nash won it at Slamboree, Savage went after the title himself.
+His first action was as the guest referee in the main event at Spring Stampede on April 11, which was won by Diamond Dallas Page.
+For a short time afterward, Savage interfered in DDP's matches to make sure that Page kept the WCW World Heavyweight Championship, but when Kevin Nash won it on May 9 at Slamboree, Savage went after the title himself.
 It was around that time that Madusa and Miss Madness joined Savage as his other two valets; together they were known as Team Madness.
+On June 13 at The Great American Bash, Sid Vicious returned to WCW and helped Savage to attack Kevin Nash.

-At The Great American Bash, Sid Vicious returned to WCW and helped Savage to attack Kevin Nash.
-This led to a tag team match at Bash at the Beach between Nash and Sting against Savage and Sid Vicious, in which whoever scored the winning fall would win the WCW World Heavyweight Championship; Savage won his fourth and final WCW World Heavyweight Championship when he pinned Nash.
+This led to a tag team match on July 11 at Bash at the Beach between Nash and Sting against Savage and Sid Vicious, in which whoever scored the winning fall would win the WCW World Heavyweight Championship; Savage won his fourth and final WCW World Heavyweight Championship when he pinned Nash.
 Savage's last reign as champion did not last long, as he lost the title to a returning Hollywood Hogan the next night on Nitro, when Nash interfered and hit a powerbomb on Savage (in a reversal of the situation from the previous year, in which Nash had attacked Hogan to help Savage keep his title, albeit unsuccessfully).
 Team Madness slowly started to disband, after Madusa and Miss Madness began fighting each other over who was responsible for Savage's title loss.
-Savage soon fired both of them and started a feud with Dennis Rodman, defeating him at Road Wild.
+Savage soon fired both of them and started a feud with Dennis Rodman, defeating him at Road Wild on August 14.

 Savage disappeared from WCW programming following his feud with Rodman and would make two more appearances: first on the October 25, 1999 episode of Nitro, when he appeared in the ring with Gorgeous George and talked about passing the torch forward.
 His second, and final, WCW appearance would be on the May 3, 2000, episode of Thunder, when Savage returned to join The Millionaire's Club – a group consisting of Hulk Hogan, Ric Flair, and other veterans – aiding them at the end of a 41-man battle royal.
-Despite Savage ending the show claiming he was going to help the veteran group take out young New Blood group, he did not appear again in WCW before they folded the next year.
+Despite Savage ending the show claiming he was going to help the veteran group take out the young New Blood group, he did not appear again in WCW before they folded the next year.